scarletti-ben/notes/markdown/manually_connecting_to_wifi.md

 ## Errors

-It may give interface errors
+It may give interface errors, below the only difference is to do `netsh wlan add profile filename="C:\...\test.xml" interface="WiFi" user=current` where the interface name was changed to `WiFi`

 ```
 C:\WINDOWS\system32>netsh wlan add profile filename="C:\Users\[Username]\Desktop\test.xml" interface="Wi-Fi" user=current